How to get to Salamanca

-Getting to Salamanca is easy – it's in the central part of Spain, some 212 kilometres from Madrid.
-An extensive communications and transport network means you can get to Salamanca from the main Spanish cities.
+Getting to Salamanca is easy –it is in the central part of Spain, some 212 kilometres from Madrid.
+An ample communications and transport network means you can get to Salamanca from the main Spanish cities.